logica0419/proposals/GopherCon2024/proposal.md

 ## Bio

 Takuto is an undergraduate student at Chiba Institute of Technology, Japan.
 He drives himself to study computer science, dreaming of becoming a cloud platform developer.
 His core domain includes web development (backend) and cloud infrastructure.
 He had been a backend core maintainer of traQ, a communication web service for the university tech club.
 While in the position, he achieved several significant improvements in performance.

+## Additional Notes

+I'm a university student who has been willing to visit GopherCon for three years, but I couldn't because of financial problems.
+I applied to the scholarship program, but I couldn't get after all.
+I hope this proposal leads me to the first time GopherCon!
+Thank you,